The Swedish Säckpipa

 Since its revival in 1981, a number of other makers have begun building this instrument, and there are now hundreds of active players in many countries.
 For more information about this instrument and how it has developed since this revival, visit Olle Gällmo’s säckpipa website.

-— Jonathan Parker is the World Music in the Schools program director for the Center for World Music, and has played the säckpipa since 1986.
+— Jonathan Parker is the associate director of the CWM’s World Music in the Schools program.
+He has played the säckpipa since 1986.
 Illustrations are by Paul Johnson; Olle Gällmo provided the photo from Härkeberga church and other valuable support.

 This article appeared in slightly different form in the September 1990 issue of the San Diego Folk Heritage journal Folk Notes.